Jonasdad/Terraform-executable-tutorial/tutorial/snort/docker.md

-**Docker**
+# Install Docker
-In this tutorial Docker is used to containerize each tool.
+This tutorial will guide you through each step of installing Docker in an Ubuntu environment.
+Docker is used to containerize Snort and the HTTP server later in the tutorial.

 **Run the following commands:**
 Set up Docker's apt repository: